akhilsf/SunriseRealty/README.md

 OR

-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
+Clone and run this application!
+You'll need Git and Node.js (which comes with npm) installed on your computer.

 ### From your command line: